drash-course/interned-string/README.md

   of the each interned string.
   Currently the crate uses 2x the interned string storage space because of this (1x in storage, 1x as a clone in the radix tree).

-- Free the memory of unused strings in the background / in a cold path.
-Currenly the memory is only free'd the next time a new string is inserted in storage, which may be unexpected.

 ## Contributing